LID District Theme: “Trusting God in Difficult Times: Transforming Obstacles into Opportunities”

 DATES TO REMEMBER

-The Circuit Office is open Monday to Friday, from 8:30 am to 4:00 pm daily and can be reached via telephone numbers 465-2346/662-2885 or email, email@example.com.
+The Circuit Office expresses thanks for the support given during 2022 and prays God’s continued blessings for 2023.
+Due to the public holidays, the Circuit Office will be open Wednesday to Friday of this week, from 8:30 am to 4:00 pm daily and can be reached via telephone numbers 465-2346/662-2885 or email, email@example.com.
 Tithes and offerings may also be received at the office during these hours.
 Contributions may also be made on-line, via the Circuit website, www.skmethodist.org.

 HARMONY CHRISTIAN BOOKSTORE